InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Getting Started/Inplay SMULL Development Guide.md

 > *If the initialization of SMULL fails, any SMULL related command that is issued will result in receiving the following response containing an error code 0xFF.<br>**Command Code** 0x00 0x01 0xFF*

-### **Read SMULL settings: 0xA042**
+### **Get SMULL configurations: 0xA042**

-The SMULL settings consist of 7 parameters: *mode, slave number, slave ID, PHY rate, SYNC address, maximum length of downlink private packet and maximum length of uplink private packet*.
+The SMULL configurations consist of 7 parameters: *mode, slave number, slave ID, PHY rate, SYNC address, maximum length of downlink private packet and maximum length of uplink private packet*.
 You can get all settings by issuing this command.<br>

 Send:    **0xA0 0x42 0x00 0x00**
 |Byte|Comment|